Murder of Botham Jean: Murder

-Botham Jean and Amber Guyger lived in South Side Flats, a four-story apartment complex located at the corner of South Lamar Street and Powhattan Street—two blocks northwest of the headquarters of Dallas Police Department, for which Guyger worked as a patrol officer—in the Cedars district in South Dallas.
+Botham Jean and Amber Guyger lived in separate apartments in South Side Flats, a four-story apartment complex located at the corner of South Lamar Street and Powhattan Street two blocks northwest of the headquarters of Dallas Police Department where Guyger worked as a patrol officer in the Cedars district in South Dallas.
 The floor plans for each level of the building are mostly identical.
 Guyger's apartment on the third floor (number 1378), in which she had lived for approximately two months by the time of the murder, was located directly below Jean's apartment on the fourth floor (number 1478).

-On September 6, 2018, Guyger left work at 9:33 p.m. at the end of a 13.5-hour shift.
+On September 6, 2018, Guyger left work at 9:33 pm at the end of a 13.5-hour shift.
 She drove to the apartment complex, parking her vehicle in the parking garage of the fourth floor at 9:46 pm.
-At this time, she was speaking over the phone with her partner, who had telephoned her during her journey home, in a conversation which lasted until 9:55 pm.
-Still armed with a handgun but no longer wearing a body camera, Guyger walked to Jean's apartment, supposedly believing it was her own and failing to notice any signs that she was on the wrong floor, including a distinctive red doormat outside the apartment.
-Attempting to unlock the door, she noticed it was ajar.
-She entered the apartment and found Jean, who was sitting in his living room eating ice cream, unarmed.
+At this time, she was speaking over the phone with her romantic partner, who had telephoned her during her journey home, in a conversation which lasted until 9:55 pm.
+She was still wearing her uniform and handgun.
+Guyger walked to Jean's apartment, which she would later say she thought was her own, although there were prominent visual clues that she was on the wrong floor, including the distinctive red doormat outside Jean's apartment and the absence of a large planter like the one outside her apartment.

+Attempting to unlock the door, she noticed it was ajar; although apartment doors at the complex had automatic electronic locks, the one on Jean's door was defective and did not always latch if the door was not closed forcibly.
+She entered the apartment and found Jean sitting in his living room eating ice cream, unarmed, with his laptop open and turned on.
+Although their apartments had the same floorplan, Jean's apartment had more furniture, including a coffee table and ottoman in front of the couch, and his television was substantially larger.
 Guyger fired her handgun twice at Jean, striking him in the chest.
 She would later testify that she believed him to be an intruder, and that she feared he would kill her.
 Guyger telephoned 9-1-1 at 9:59 pm.
 Jean was taken to a nearby hospital, where he died from his wound.
 The Texas Rangers investigated the shooting, which led to Guyger's arrest three days later.

 Guyger was initially charged with manslaughter, but was later charged with murder.
 The initial charge of manslaughter and the racial aspect of the shooting resulted in protests in the following days.

 The Dallas Police Department placed Guyger on paid administrative leave after the shooting.
 The department fired her on September 24, 2018.